ggegoge/PyTDM/README.md

 # PyTDM
 ie. __Pytońska treść do mowy__ which is Polish for _Python Text To Speech_.
+Package for turining text written in Polish into speech.

-Both for standard python and for iOS (iOS version is in the `pythonista` [directory on github](https://github.com/test0wanie/PyTDM/blob/master/pythonista/pythonista_README.md)).
+Both for standard python and for iOS.

 ### ok but why
 This lil library was designed in order to assure that people programming for Pollacks have some sort of a offline-working _text to speech_ python software.
-For english speaking people there already is the `pyttsx3` library which provides such functionalities.
+For English speaking people there already is the [`pyttsx3`](https://pypi.org/project/pyttsx3/) library which provides such functionalities.
 If you want your programme to _talk_ you simply run few commands

 ```python